-While many businesses are working to navigate COVID-19, planning to attend future industry conferences or trainings is not something that they have top of mind.
+While many businesses are working to navigate COVID-19, planning to attend future industry conferences or training is not something that they have on top of their minds.
 Some businesses lack the bandwidth or staff to attend, some have strict travel bans in place, some don’t have the discretionary spend, and others simply do not feel safe going to an in-person event in the foreseeable future.

 Event professionals are foregoing the old event nuances and finding ways to adjust to the “new norm” when planning events.
 They find themselves asking, “how can I engage my audience and provide their desired content in the most interactive and safest way possible?”

 Not sure what to do with an event you’ve already contracted?
 Don’t wait.
 Talk to your hotel or venue right away to explore your options for still hosting the event and collect pertinent information on the cancellation or postponement terms.
 Once you have that knowledge in your hands, you can make a sound decision before communicating any updates to your audience.

 Here are some preparedness tips for already contracted in-person events:

 - Collect data: Survey your audience.
 Ask them how likely they are to attend your event given the current situation.
 Rely on them to provide you with a timeframe in which they would feel comfortable attending an event.
 Pick their brains on what measures would need to be in place to resume such activity.

 - Be adaptable: Adjust to the “new norm.”
 Work with your hotel or venue to ensure proper health guidelines are being met, and issue your own for the utmost safety of your staff and audience.
 Consider encouraging your guests to check in to the hotel or event via a mobile app, ask for individually packaged meals, implement one-way directional signs, provide hand sanitation stations, and even observe a no-handshake policy.